 I shift now to a formal empirical analysis of the relationship between intermediary capital and exchange rate movements.
-I begin with a brief analysis of exchange movements with the intermediary capital shocks and the HML carry and dollar factors to assess whether currencies exhibit the predicted patterns, namely whether risky currencies depreciate simultaneously with negative capital shocks while safe haven currencies appreciate.
-I then proceed to conduct asset pricing tests to evaluate the relevance of intermediary capital in a variety of specifications.
+I begin with a brief analysis of exchange rate movements with the intermediary capital shocks and the HML carry and dollar factors to assess whether currencies exhibit the predicted patterns, namely whether risky currencies depreciate and safe haven currencies appreciate when negative capital shocks are realized.
+I then proceed to conduct asset pricing tests to evaluate the relevance of intermediary capital compared to the market return and consumption growth.
 My findings align with the theoretical predictions outlined in the introduction and literature review, supporting the central role of financial intermediaries in exchange rate determination and providing evidence in favor of open economy, intermediary-based asset pricing models.

 The latter part of this section examines the interplay of intermediary capital with the HML carry, dollar, and global dollar factors.
-My asset pricing tests display the dominance of the HML carry factor as a significant source of risk for exchange rates and the subsumption of intermediary capital risk upon inclusion of the HML carry factor suggests that intermediary capital risk is one of the many sources of risk embedded within it.
-My results with the dollar and global dollar factor maintains the relevance of financial intermediaries, and shows that the global component of dollar risk, contained within the global dollar factor, significantly prices the joint cross-section of exchange rate portfolios.
+My asset pricing tests display the dominance of the HML carry factor as a significant source of risk for exchange rates and the subsumption of intermediary capital risk upon inclusion of the HML carry factor suggests that intermediary capital risk is one of the many sources of risk embedded within the HML carry factor.
+My results with the dollar and global dollar factor maintains the relevance of financial intermediaries, and shows that the global component of dollar risk, as isolated by the global dollar factor, significantly prices the joint cross-section of exchange rate portfolios.